omnibenchmark/run_omnibenchmark/README.md

 # GitHub Action to run an omnibenchmark using miniforge (conda)

-This GitHub action will run an omnibenchmark handling the software using miniforge (that is, miniconda using conda-forge).
+Runs an omnibenchmark using a defined software backend.

 # Usage